KarolBukowski94/SQL_Project_Data_Analytics/README.md

 - Programming and Visualization Tools such as **Python**, **Tableau**, and **Power BI** are essential, highlighting the growing demand for technical skills in data storytelling and decision-making.

 ![Top Demanded Skills](assets/3_top_demanded_skills.png)
-*Bar charts generated in Power BI from my SQL query results showcase the 5 most in-demand skills in data analyst job postings in 2023, both globally and in Poland*
+*Column charts generated in Power BI from my SQL query results showcase the 5 most in-demand skills in data analyst job postings in 2023, both globally and in Poland*

 ### 4. Highest-Paying Skills 💰🔧
 Analyzing the average salaries associated with various skills revealed which ones command the highest pay.